SciML/Surrogates.jl/docs/src/parallel.md

   - The virtual point is assigned using 3$\sigma$ below the mean of the Kriging surrogate at the virtual point.

-In general, MinimumConstantLiar and KrigingBelieverLowerBound tend to favor exploitation while MaximumConstantLiar and KrigingBelieverUpperBound tend to favor exploration.
-MeanConstantLiar and KrigingBeliever tend to be a compromise between the two.
+In general, MinimumConstantLiar and KrigingBelieverLowerBound tend to favor exploitation, while MaximumConstantLiar and KrigingBelieverUpperBound tend to favor exploration.
+MeanConstantLiar and KrigingBeliever tend to be compromises between the two.

 ## Examples